VAV2021/cucumber-demo/README.md

 ### Preliminary Setup

-- install Gradle and verify that `gradle` is on your command search path
+- Install Gradle 6 or newer, and verify that `gradle` is on your command search path.
-- in a terminal or command window, type `gradle --version`.
-This demo requires Gradle 6 or newer.
+- In a terminal or command window, type `gradle --version`.
-- create an empty project directory and `cd` to that directory.
+- Create an empty project directory and `cd` to that directory.
 I used "cucumber-demo" as the directory name.

 ### Demo Steps, Part 1